 The scenic beauty of this stone cottage located on a hilltop amidst swaying Deodar trees is beyond expression.
-The ambience is ecstatic and the hospitality par excellence.
-Apart from the tranquillity and comfort, this venue offers you the opportunity of finally catching up you’re your reading.
+The ambiance is ecstatic and the hospitality par excellence.
+Apart from the tranquility and comfort, this venue offers you the opportunity of finally catching up you’re your reading.
 Billy, the owner of a well – stocked library there, can supply you with a wide collection of book on the topics ranging from art, architecture and philosophy to poetry, mythology and religion.

 Unparalleled beauty and unexplored realm are the only adjectives that can possibly describe the magnificence of this location.
 Spiti, also designated as Little Tibet, is home to several renowned Buddhist monasteries.
 The exotic species of flora and fauna form part of its rich and varied repertoire.
 If you are fortunate, you just might end up spotting a snow leopard or a Tibetan wolf during your stay at any of the five Spiti homestay village locations – Langza, Komic, Demul, Dhankhar, and Lhalung.

 Price: Rs 700 onwards